EndPointCorp/end-point-blog/2021/01/19/monads.html.md

 return valuableCustomers;
 ```

-But I would often try to do something like:
+But I would often try to do something like this instead:

 ```csharp
 // a List<Order> orders variable is defined somewhere